P.S. (Doctor Who): Synopsis

-Continuity

-Amy Pond and Rory Williams departed from the series in "The Angels Take Manhattan", when the Weeping Angels sent them into the past to live out the rest of their lives in full.
-Amy died at 87, Rory at 82.

 Production

-Following the completion of the writing on "Dinosaurs on a Spaceship", writer Chris Chibnall explains how head writer of Doctor Who Steven Moffat "knew how the Weeping Angels episode was going to end" and that they "knew that Brian would come back in "The Power of Three".
+In an interview with Den of Geek Chibnall stated that shortly after he completed "Dinosaurs on a Spaceship" Steven Moffat, then head writer, "knew how the Weeping Angels episode was going to end" and that they "knew that Brian would come back in "The Power of Three".
 Chibnall quoted Moffat saying "I feel terrible, because I really want to finish off what happens to Brian but it just will not fit in ["The Angels Take Manhattan"] and it would feel really odd to put him in that", at which point Chibnall said to him, "Look, I'll write a scene for the DVD."
+Chibnall stated that he wrote "P.S." around the same time of writing the series seven five-part mini-prequel Pond Life.

+Filming

-Chibnall revealed that he wrote "P.S." around the same time of writing the series seven five-part mini-prequel Pond Life.
-After watching Mark Williams (the actor of Brian) feature in "Dinosaurs on a Spaceship", the crew felt as though he was a very good actor, and how important he would be in "The Power of Three".
+After watching Mark Williams portray Brian in "Dinosaurs on a Spaceship", the crew felt as though he was a very good actor, and how important he would be in "The Power of Three".
 However, at the time, Mark Williams was filming Blandings in Northern Ireland, and therefore unavailable to film "P.S.".
 Later on, as the series was beginning to air, Chibnall wondered whether or not the crew would actually do anything with the scene that he had written, before finding out at a later date that they had turned it into an animation.

+While the opening was archive footage from "The Power of Three", the rest of episode was entirely realised in animated storyboards, with simple text depicting the actions and sets.
+Arthur Darvill recorded his voice-over dialogue in a recording studio.

+Release

-After "The Angels Take Manhattan" was broadcast, the BBC received various email from fans asking about what happened to Brian after his son and daughter-in-law's departure.
+The episode serves as an epilogue to "The Angels Take Manhattan".
+After the episodes was broadcast, the BBC received various email from fans asking about what happened to Brian after his son and daughter-in-law's departure.
 These emails convinced the BBC to release "P.S." as a mini animated storyboard adventure.

-Excluding the opening scene (a repeat of the final scene of "The Power of Three") this episode was entirely realised in animated storyboards, with simple text depicting the actions and sets.
-Arthur Darvill recorded his voice-over dialogue in a recording studio.
+Reception

+Writing for IGN Tom Butler felt that the episode was a "fitting (and emotional) send off".
+ScreenRant's Jessica Smith felt that the episode was a perfect send off for the characters and the show "missed out" by not including it.

+Writing for GamesRadar+ Alasdair Stuart had mixed feelings on the episode, commending the emotional theme but also praised and criticised the impression that the Doctor's absence suggests that the Doctor never went back to tell Brian what happened to his son.